everx-labs/sdk-samples/demo/exchange/README.md

 - cursor-based pagination read all transactions related to this wallet
 - cursor-based pagination read all blockchain transactions

+## Before running the sample

+- Create a project on [dashboard.evercloud.dev](https://dashboard.evercloud.dev) if you don't have one.
+- Specify your Everscale or Development Network HTTPS endpoint in ./index.js line 135

 ## How to run the sample?

 To run this sample you need to have a multisig wallet with positive balance,